Psychedelic/dab-docs/docs/resources/what-is-dab.md

 ### **The Router**

 DAB's Router canister acts as an autonomous management canister whose sole purpose is to **keep track of DAB's verified registries & their metadata**.
-The Router does not have any direct interaction on control over any of these registries, but will allow you to query the data it tracks against the registries (such as canister ID).
+The Router does not have any direct interaction on control over any of these registries, but will allow you to query the data it tracks against the registries (such as canister ID, name, etc).

 The Router canister follows the Registry Standard and can be interacted with just like any other registry.
 In this way, the Router can be thought of as a registry of DAB registries.